cantorsdustbunnies/chrome-react-redux-simple-starter/README.md

 from there `npm run build` and add the build directory to chrome through `chrome://extensions` - make sure you have developer mode enabled, and click 'load unpacked'

-for development, `npm run start:dev` will launch a live server of the react application.
+for development, `npm run start:dev` will launch a live server through webpack.

 Notes and Gotchas: